xshoji/bruno-extension-copy-network-logs-and-response/README.md

 ## Notes

-- This extension is unofficial and may stop working due to Bruno updates
+- This userscript and build script are unofficial and may stop working due to Bruno updates
 - When handling logs containing sensitive information, don't rely solely on the masking feature and verify the content before sharing

 ## License